 If you are doing dry January, take that £19.18 you would have spent down the pub on Friday and put it in your bank account.
 Maybe you want to cut back on smoking?
-If your average price of a pack of cigarettes in £10 then buying 2 less a month helps your body and you wallet – put that £20 into savings.
+If your average price of a pack of cigarettes in £10 then buying 2 fewer packs a month helps your body and you wallet – put that £20 into savings.

 If you miss a few days, the world doesn’t end.
-However, if you manage to stick to it then, come December 31st 2018 you will have pocketed £1000 that are all yours safely stowed away in your bank (or Oval wallet).
+However, if you manage to stick to it then, come December 31st 2018 you will have pocketed £1000 that are all yours, safely stowed away in your bank (or Oval wallet).

 And that’s £1000 more than you’d have had if you hadn’t tried this little 2018 challenge.